mviereck/x11docker/README.md

  - Container user is same as host user to avoid root in container.
  - No dependencies inside of docker images.
  - Wayland support.
- - Single applications as well as dockered desktop environments are possible.
  - Optional features:
    - Pulseaudio sound
    - Hardware acceleration for OpenGL